Compliance

 Prohibition of Corrupt Practices Including Bribery

 Kajima includes "Fair, Transparent and Free Competition, and Appropriate Trade" and "Transparent Relations with Government" in the Kajima Group Code of Conduct.
-We also signed the United Nations Global Compact and support the principle that "Businesses should work against corruption in all its forms, including extortion and bribery" among the Global Compact's 10 Principles.
-Moreover, in order to further clarify our stance on anti-corruption and steadily promote our efforts therefor, both in Japan and overseas, we established the "Kajima Group Anti-Bribery Policy" in April 2021 after deliberation by the Board of Directors, and made it known to all officers and employees of the Kajima Group.
+We also signed the United Nations Global Compact and support the principle that "Businesses should work against corruption in all its forms, including extortion and bribery" as outlined in the Global Compact's 10 Principles.
+Moreover, in order to further clarify our stance on anti-corruption and steadily promote our efforts therefor, both in Japan and overseas, we established the "Kajima Group Anti-Bribery Principles" in April 2021 after deliberation by the Board of Directors, and made it known to all officers and employees of the Kajima Group.

 Initiatives to Prevent Corruption Including Bribery